 What then is the true and fundamental, natural, co-dependent yin and yang of political life?

 At core, it’s tight vs. loose, constraint vs. freedom.
 Conservative vs. liberal vaguely represents this distinction, conservative implying constraint, liberal implying freedom.

 Can one do without the other?
 Not really.
 Sure, we all want freedom but most of us recognize that one person’s freedom can easily become another person’s constraint.
 On a dance floor, one guy flailing freely constrains other people into smaller spaces.
 We experience constraint, or social order as security.
-What we really want is security and freedom in the right mix, and unless we’re sociopaths or narcissists we recognize that we need to balance our security and freedom with other people’s security and freedom.
+What we really want is security and freedom in the right mix of promo code coupon, and unless we’re sociopaths or narcissists we recognize that we need to balance our security and freedom with other people’s security and freedom.